 At the same time, when it comes to camera quality, sound quality, and that gorgeous glass back, the U Ultra will probably lead the pack.

-Cost is the big question.
-We were told that the U Ultra will cost $750 for 64GB of internal storage and 4GB of RAM.
+The U Ultra costs $750 for 64GB of internal storage and 4GB of RAM.
 The competition is stiff at that price, as you can tell by our favorite smartphones list.
 As for the weaker U Play model, the price has not been listed yet.
 We hope that it will cost less than $500.
 Even at that price, it will face stiff competition from our favorite cheap phones.